Lalitshaktawat/biostudio-installation-documents/custom-environment-for-analyses-in-BioStudio/BioStudio-custom-env.md

 :high_brightness: Select Kernel popup will appear.

-:high_brightness: Select the Kernel as you would like to connect.
-If the Kernel had a previous section.
-Then you will have two options.
+:high_brightness: Select the kernel to which you would like to connect.
+If the kernel had a previous section, Then you will have two options.

-:high_brightness: **Create a new section**: Kernel will start from beginning and does not have any old values of variables.
+:high_brightness: **Create a new section**: Kernel will start from the beginning and does not have any old values for variables.

-:high_brightness: **Current section**:  In this option.
-Notebook will run on existing Kernel and can have the all available variables from previous section.
+:high_brightness: **Current section**:  In this option, The notebook will run on the existing kernel and have all the available variables from the previous section.

 <br><img alt="BioStudio-env" src="./pic/nbkn.png" class="lazy" width="100%"><br>